-My training includes a Ph.D. from Cornell University in behavioral ecology, an interdisciplinary M.S. from Michigan State University in ecology, evolutionary biology and behavior, a B.S. from Iowa State University in physiological ecology, and postdoctoral research at the Cornell Lab of Ornithology and Smithsonian Migratory Bird Center.
-I am currently a Postdoctoral Fellow at the Smithsonian Center for Conservation Genomics where I have expanded my expertise in modern molecular approaches for understanding animal behavior and ecology.
+My training includes a Ph.D. from Cornell University in behavioral ecology, an interdisciplinary M.S. from Michigan State University in ecology, evolutionary biology and behavior, and a B.S. from Iowa State University in physiological ecology.
+I conducted postdoctoral research at the Cornell Lab of Ornithology, Smithsonian Migratory Bird Center, and Smithsonian Center for Conservation Genomics where I expanded my expertise in modern molecular approaches for understanding animal behavior and ecology.
 I will begin my position as a Research Ecologist and Director of the Hubbard Brook Field Ornithology Program at the Cornell Lab of Ornithology in August 2019 and will maintain my status as a Research Associate at the Smithsonian Institution.

-Prior to my doctoral training, I taught as a Faculty Instructor of Conservation Biology in New Zealand for International Student Volunteers and I worked as an Avian Ecologist on the California Channel Islands for The Institute for Wildlife Studies in wildlife conservation.
+Prior to my doctoral training, I taught field courses as a Faculty Instructor of Conservation Biology in New Zealand for International Student Volunteers and I worked as an Avian Ecologist on the California Channel Islands for The Institute for Wildlife Studies in bird conservation.

 ©S.A.
 Kaiser 2012